-Whenever the Town Administrator, Board of Adjustment, Planning Commission, or Board of Trustees decides an application or an appeal of an application, no person shall submit an application that is the same, or substantially the same, for at least one year from the date of the final action on the application.
+Whenever the Town Administrator, Planning Commission, Board of Trustees, Board of Adjustment, or Historic Preservation Committee decides an application or an appeal of an application, no person shall submit an application that is the same, or substantially the same, for at least one year from the date of the final action on the application.
 The Town Administrator shall determine whether a new application or reapplication is limited by this provision.